 1. Metrics

-Asking what your potential customers want is the only way to determine whether your company can fill their needs.
+Asking what your potential customers want is the only way to determine whether your company can fulfill their needs.

 You are only wasting your time pushing a solution that doesn’t even address the company’s exact requirements.

 The key here is the word exact.
-It is critical to have your potential customer define a measurable objective that they want to achieve.
+It is critical to have your potential customers define a measurable objective that they want to achieve.

 Here are some examples of statements that “show, don’t tell” information points to prospects:

-• “Typically, our customers save five hours per week on prospecting once they utilise our product…”
+- “Typically, our customers save five hours per week on prospecting once they utilize our product…”

-• “We recently had a similiar customer of your size that saw a return on investment within just two months of utilising our service…”
+- “We recently had a similar customer of your size that saw a return on investment within just two months of utilizing our service…”

 Ultimately, your goal is to present concise outcomes rather than vague, uninspiring promises.